Overview

 The focus of the docs on this site are what's in saflib

 , which contains all the shared code across all SAF-based projects.
-It is a (mostly) flat list of packages, spanning common dependencies and reusable features.
-It also stores documentation and workflows for both human and agent consumption.
+It is a broad collection of packages, spanning common dependencies and reusable features.

 Setup

-To use these packages in a new project, you can create a project from the official SAF template repo.
-You can also use the SAF website repo as reference.
-The latter is what builds and serves this documentation using VitePress.
+To use these packages in a new project, you can create a project from the SAF template repo.

 To use these packages in an existing project: